Joe's Stone Crab

 Restaurant in Miami Beach, Florida, U.S.

 Joe's Stone Crab is an American seafood restaurant in Miami Beach, Florida.
 In 1998 the restaurant won an America's Classic Award from the James Beard Foundation It is consistently among the highest grossing individual restaurants in the United States, with 2024 sales approaching $50 million.

-Joe's Stone Crab is the biggest buyer of Florida stone crab claws, and it plays a significant role in the industry, influencing the wholesale price and financing many crabbers.
+Joe's Stone Crab is the biggest buyer of Florida stone crab claws, and it plays a significant role in the industry, while financing many crabbers.

 A plate of stone crab claws with lemon wedges and mustard sauce at Joe's.